 Why the EU Halogen Lighting Ban Could Be Better for Everyone

-If you weren't already aware, from the 1st of September 2018, environmentally unfriendly halogen bulbs were banned from being produced and sold in the EU, two years after the ban was supposed to come into effect.
+If you weren't already aware, from the 1st of September 2018, environmentally unfriendly halogen bulbs were banned from being produced and sold in the EU.
+This comes two years after the ban was supposed to come into effect.

 Despite the delay, consumers were still wary to accept it when the ban came into full force in 2018.
 With common misconceptions regarding the environmentally friendly alternatives to halogens being endorsed by concerned consumers, we are here to dispel rumours and solidify the facts!

-Firstly, don't worry if you still have a house full of halogen bulbs, you won't have to replace them all right now!
-You can still use the halogen bulbs already in use around your home until they need replacing at which point you will have a host of alternative bulbs to choose from.
+Firstly, don't worry if you still have a house full of halogen bulbs.
+You won't have to replace them all right now!
+You can still use the halogen bulbs already in use around your home until they need replacing.
+At this point, you will have a host of alternative bulbs to choose from.

 But before we take a look at why LED's are the new and improved light bulb we've been waiting for, let's re-cap why the ban is necessary.